AhmedEzio47/expense_tracker_lite/README.md

    - Categories can be stored as a database table and the user can add new or delete existing ones.

+## CI/CD

+This project uses GitHub Actions for continuous integration and delivery.
+The workflow automatically runs on each push and pull request to ensure code quality and provide build artifacts.

+- **Static Analysis**: Runs `dart analyze` to check for code issues.
+- **Testing**: Runs `flutter test` to execute all unit and widget tests.
+- **Build**: Builds the Android APK using `flutter build apk`.
+- **Artifacts**: The resulting APK file is uploaded as a downloadable artifact from the Actions run.

+> Note: An experimental step to upload the APK to Google Drive was included but is now commented out.
+> For distributing builds.

 ## Screenshots

 ![Home Screen](assets/screenshots/home.png)